-This means making sure that employees aren’t using apps that store data on their device.
-You should also have a strategy in place to handle transferring data back to a company should an employee quit or be let go.
+This means making sure that employees aren’t using apps that store data on their devices.
+You should also have a strategy to handle transferring data back to a company should an employee quit or be let go.

-When you create a BYOD policy, it is important that you protect your company from the liabilities associated with any employees who engage in inappropriate or illegal behavior on their BYOD devices.
+When you create a BYOD policy, you must protect your company from the liabilities associated with employees who engage in inappropriate or illegal behavior on their BYOD devices.

-From driving and texting to the inappropriate use of certain websites, there are many behaviors that could expose your company to claims of negligence or harm.
+From driving and texting to the inappropriate use of certain websites, many behaviors could expose your company to claims of negligence or harm.

 Fortunately, a good BYOD policy will not only ban these types of behaviors, but it will also protect your company from their potentially harmful impact.

 Are Employees a Bigger Threat Than Cybercrime?
 What the Research Says

 Unfortunately, it seems that many of today’s CTOs, as well as business owners themselves, do in fact feel far warier of the risky behaviors—and sometimes flat out bad intentions—within their organization than they feel regarding anonymous hackers and other cyber-criminals when it comes to mobile security.

 Almost 30% of participants in Verizon’s 2018 Mobile Security Index stated employees are the actors they are more concerned about, followed by hacktivists, criminals, state-sponsored attacks, and partners.

 Additionally, 39% of respondents whose organizations use employee-owned devices ranked them as their #1 concern.
 76% ranked them in their top three.

 However, the report states that, “despite broad agreement that the potential risks are serious and growing, most companies are not well prepared”.